gchure/phd/src/chapter_01/section_06_conclusion.md

-brought a paradigm shift in our understanding of noise in biological networks, illustrating how cross-disciplinary approaches to scientific discovery can solve and even create new fields of biological inquiry.
-I can only hope that some of the material described in the coming chapters can help contribute to a systems-biology approach to evolution.
+brought a paradigm shift in our understanding of noise in biological networks, illustrating how cross-disciplinary approaches to scientific discovery can solve and even create new fields of biological inquiry [@ciechonska2016;@eldar2010b].
+I hope that some of the material described in the coming chapters can help contribute to a systems-biology approach to evolution.